Mission:

 (f) Knowledge and expertise are shared wherever possible;

-(g) The Fair Practice Code is also adhered to by Connection Circle and all those involved.
+(g) The Fair Practice Code is also adhered to by Connection Centre and all those involved.

 (1)’professional’ development: